naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 === How to use Stripe Checkout ===

-The easiest way to start accepting Stripe payments is to add the following shortcode to a post/page:
+The easiest way to start accepting Stripe payments is to create a product and add the following shortcode to a post/page:

-`[wp_stripe_checkout_session name="My Product" price="2.99"]`
+`[wp_stripe_checkout id="1"]`

-Replace the value of "name" with your product name and "price" with the actual product price.
+Replace 1 with the actual product ID.

-Note: The content of the button (e.g. name, price) is rendered in HTML and can be altered before checkout.

 === How to use Stripe Payment Links ===